-Kurt Shafer, founder of Invisco Industrial, interviewed the ZGF and AEI designers and realized that the Edmonds design could be dramatically improved.
-He created the Tornado Hybrid Rooftop Ventilator.
-He specifically used a high performance propeller on a modern EC (Electronically Commutated Brushless DC) Motor – otherwise known as an ECM.
-EC motors are now the standard for all pool pumps, refrigerators and air conditioning systems.
+As the founder of Invisco Industrial, I interviewed the ZGF and AEI designers and realized that the Edmonds design could be dramatically improved.
+I created the Tornado Hybrid Rooftop Ventilator.
+I specifically used a high performance propeller on a modern EC (Electronically Commutated Brushless DC) Motor – otherwise known as an ECM.

 The use of a propeller offers you the highest performance available because the powerful motor and blade work together to move 1000s of CFM under power and pull air even at high static pressures.

-As an example, the Tornado EP900 has a 35 inch propeller inside on a 1 HP motor and pulls 14,000 CFM at zero static pressure.
+As an example, the Tornado TP900 is available with up to a 35 inch propeller inside on a 1 HP motor that pulls 14,000 CFM at zero static pressure.
 This is compared to the Edmonds EP900 which pulls just 5,880 CFM at zero SP.
 An even more dramatic comparison is a 0.2 static pressure where the Edmonds fan cannot pull air and the TP900 pulls over 12,000 CFM!